Interactive Wall Piano

 He envisioned an interactive installation where everyone could interact with each other.
 To achieve this, he installed an interactive wall piano, which in reality is a bunch of suspicious-looking metal profiles with wires coming out.

 They don’t seem to have a purpose and no explanation is given to the always changing guests backstage.
-When they dare to touch or do so by accident, the installation reveals its function as a musical instrument.
+When they dare to touch or do so by accident, the installation reveals its function as a musical instrument you can play.

 Using Bare Conductive’s Touch Board, Martin created this permanent installation to provoke bands hanging out backstage.
-They got a lot of positive feedback from bands that discovered it and jammed on it.
-Some guests were not so keen on it, because they wanted to chill before the show but some band members wouldn’t stop to playing the darn piano!
+They got a lot of positive feedback from bands that discovered it and jammed out a song, appreciating the experience.
+Some guests were not so keen on it, because they wanted to chill before the show but some band members wouldn’t stop playing the darn piano!